EGN4950C-DocSecOps/DocSecOps/README.md

 # DevSecOps Pipeline

 Our group is configuring a DevSecOps pipeline to handle distinct types of documentation.
-The pipeline will support plain text files, Word documents, PDFs, and PowerPoints.
+The pipeline will support plain text files, Word documents, Excel, PDFs, and PowerPoints.

 # Configure Jenkins to use Pipeline Script from SCM